Difference from the other three gospels

 Many of the New Testament books are associated in some way with Ephesus and the province of Asia, being either written to Ephesus or from Ephesus.
 These include: Ephesians, Colossians, Philemon, 1 and 2 Timothy, 1,2,3 John, Revelation, John's Gospel, 1 and 2 Peter and Jude.

 John the Elder

 Some of the early church writers thought the elder John wrote some of the books ascribed to John.
 The author of both 2 & 3 John calls himself "the elder".
 Papias (bishop of Hieropolis) wrote "Expositions of the Lord's Oracles" in early second century.
 He names two different Johns.
-One, a member of the twelve disciple, and another he calls the "elder John".
+One, a member of the twelve disciples, and another he calls the "elder John".
 These may be two different people, or may refer to the same person.

-“If, then, any one who had attended on the elders came, I asked minutely after their sayings, - what Andrew or Peter said, or what was said by Philip, or by Thomas, or by James, or by John, or by Matthew, or by any other of the Lord's disciples: which things Aristion and the presbyter John, the disciples of the Lord, say.”
+“If, then, any one who had attended on the elders came, I asked minutely after their sayings, - what Andrew or Peter said, or what was said by Philip, or by Thomas, or by James, or by John, or by Matthew, or by any other of the Lord's disciples: which things Aristion and the presbyter (elder) John, the disciples of the Lord, say.”
 (Papias Fragments I, in Eusebius Ecclesiastical History)

 Date of writing

 Most people believe that John wrote his gospel in the last part of the first century, from Ephesus.
 Therefore a date of the mid-nineties would be a good suggestion.